Campus Coordinator

 What you will NOT be doing

-• Delivering classroom instruction or contributing to academic support
+• Delivering classroom instruction, mentoring Guides, or developing academic content.

 Key responsibilities